Lauderdale, formerly Dunbar, House sits at the top, or bottom, of the high street depending on your perspective but you already knew that?

 Lauderdale House dates from the 1730s but there's a whole lotta history hanging in the air here.

-Scotland eventually got Dunbar back from the English and the Vikings in the early 11th century but it wasn't for nearly five hundred years that a castle was deemed essential.
+Scotland eventually got Dunbar back from the English and the Vikings in the early 11th century but it wasn't for nearly 500 years that a castle was deemed essential.

 It wouldn't last long when it was ransacked by a parliamentary act but the ruins are now free for you to clamber on and damage, at least you could in 1978.